 "He puts the Baroness in charge of 'collecting' your DNA—"

-"It's always the Baroness with you."
+"Why is it always the Baroness with you?"
 Crankcase spat.

 "The rub is: if you enjoy it, are you guilty of adultery?"

 "No, of course not," said Lift-Ticket.

 "It's a no-brainer," Crankcase added.
 "You had no choice."

 "What are you talking about," Cross-Country said.
 "That is cheating because you enjoyed it."